 - Link to sitemap &/or key navigation links

 - About Us introduction (who, what & why)

 - Site Search Tool

 - List of most recent articles & blog posts

 - Shipping and payment methods for eCommerce sites

 Some examples of footer layout designs built with Divi

 The outreach Plus footer follows the clean style of the site with grey text on a white background.
 The layout has 4 main columns, with the 1st 1/2 width column containing a stand-out call-to-action for users to start a free product trial.
-Contact details, logo and social media icon links sit below.
-The 2nd half of the footer is split into 1/6 columns and include product, use cases & resources links.
-The copyright notice sites below the 4 main columns.
+Contact details, logo, and social media icon links sit below.
+The 2nd half of the footer is split into 1/6 columns and includes product, use cases & resource links.
+The copyright notice sites are below the 4 main columns.

-The Slim By Nature footer design is split into 1 row of 3 columns that contains site links for The Detox Program, Services and Legal and 1 row of 4 columns that contains shipping and payment details/logos along with an Australian made text with a map icon.
+The Slim By Nature footer design is split into 1 row of 3 columns that contains site links for The Detox Program, Services, and Legal and 1 row of 4 columns that contains shipping and payment details/logos along with an Australian-made text with a map icon.
 The bottom bar sits below and holds the copyright and web design credits.
-The styling and colors follow on from the main page content styling.
+The styling and colors follow from the main page content styling.